tombatron/NReJSON/README.md

 ## Usage

-I'm assuming that you already have the [ReJSON](https://github.com/RedisLabsModules/rejson) module installed on your Redis server.
+I'm assuming that you already have the [RedisJSON](https://github.com/RedisJSON/RedisJSON) module installed on your Redis server.

 You can verify that the module is installed by executing the following command:

 `MODULE LIST`

-If ReJSON is installed you should see output similar to the following:
+If RedisJSON is installed you should see output similar to the following:

 ```
 1) 1) "name"